LoLab-MSM/PyBILT/README.md

 ## Documentation

-Detailed documentation for PyBILT is in the pipeline.
-There are currently a few Jupyter IPython [notebooks](jupyter_notebooks) that provide some examples and show some basic usage.
-More of these are also in the pipeline.
+Although still under construction, the detailed documentation for PyBILT has begun!
+See the current version [here](docs/build/html/index.html).
+In addition to the docs, there are currently a few Jupyter IPython [notebooks](jupyter_notebooks) that provide some examples and show some basic usage.
+More of these are in the pipeline.
 Although they are also not fully extensive, the [tests](tests) can serve as a useful place to examine some basic usage and functionality.

 ## Core Developers